orcestra-campaign/hamp101/docs/source/usage/getstart.rst

    commit messages and don't push to your remote branch until the end.)*
 #.
 Make yourself the ``github.repository_owner`` who triggers GitHub's CI to publish documentation
    (see `.github/workflows/CI.yaml` and `.github/workflows/cocogitto.yaml`).
 #.
-Make the project name yours instead of "GoodSciProjTemplate".
+Make the project name yours instead of "HAMP101".
 #.
 Make the citation and liscence refer to you instead of me.
 #.
 Correct the repository name and its owner for GitHub (e.g. in the `.github/workflows/CI.yaml`).
 #.
 Write a new README.md (shorter is generally better) and include a link to your documentation in it.
 #.
 Change the GitHub links in the .rst files to the correct ones for your GitHub repository
    (*hint*: you find these files in the `docs` directory).
 #.
-Delete GoodSciProjTemplate's CHANGELOG.md ``rm CHANGELOG.md``.
+Delete HAMP101's CHANGELOG.md ``rm CHANGELOG.md``.
 #.
 Delete any pre-existing tags and push a 0th version tag to your remote repository:
     a. ``git tag`` to see any pre-existing tags, then ``git tag -d [pre-existing_tags]``
     b. ``git tag -a v0.0.0 -m "init repo``